HandsOnDataViz/book/docs/HandsOnDataViz.md

     municipal), and which branch or agency?
 Or might data have been compiled by a non-governmental organization, such as academic institutions, journalists, for-profit corporations, or non-profit
     groups?
-Figuring out which organizations might have collected the data can help point you to the digital or print materials they typically publish, and most appropriate tools to focus your search in that particular area.
+Figuring out *which organizations* might have collected the data can help point you to the digital or print materials they typically publish, and most appropriate tools to focus your search in that particular area.

 -   Have prior publications drawn on similar datasets, and if so, how can we trace their sources?
-Some of our best data visualization ideas began while reading textual evidence or noticing a table in a print publication or outdated web page, which convinced us that the data existed *somewhere*.
+Some of our best visualization ideas began while reading a textual description of data, or stumbling across a table in a print publication or outdated web page.
+These persuaded us that a previous version of the data existed, that the data existed *somewhere*.
 With these valuable leads, librarians can help you track down source notes on where the data originated, or sometimes find more up-to-date versions of the data.